-From Audience » Segments, find the segment in the list, then click the segment name, or click the gear icon at the end of its row, and choose Edit Segment or Delete Segment.
+From Audience » Segments, find the segment in the list, then click the segment name, or click and choose Edit Segment or Delete Segment.
 There is no confirmation step for deleting a segment.

 When editing a segment, be mindful of any scheduled pushes that target that segment.
 If you have a scheduled push that targets a segment, and you edit that segment some time after the push's creation, the push audience will not be updated to match the new segment.
 The scheduled push will be sent to the version of the segment that existed when the push was created, rather than the updated version.

 If you want the scheduled push to target the updated segment, you must manually update the push:

 - Open your messaging project.
 If you are already in your project, go to Messages » Messages Overview.

 - Click for the message you want to update.

 - Click Review & Schedule in the header, then click Schedule Message.
 You do not need to change the message itself.
 The targeted audience will be updated to reflect the changes made to the edited segment.